-No internal Collisions - 2D CAD data often consists of many overlapping structures such as traces and pads.
-If extruded into 3D independently, one would have 3D file with many "internal" collisions or inteferences.
+No Solid Body Collisions - 2D ECAD data often consists of many overlapping structures such as traces and pads.
+If extruded independently, the resulting 3D file will include many "internal" collisions or interferences.
 Most FEA meshers do not process such interferences correctly - some may crash and others may produce incorrect meshes.

 Useful model for Vias - in the 2D EDA world a via connecting connector layers is simply referenced by mentioning a drill diameter and the layers it passes through.
 There is no actual geometry constructed in 2D.
 When we convert this into 3D, however, we have to build a meshable body and we also have to remove material from any other body that the via cylinder passes through to avoid interference.
 We also have to maintain perfectly matches surfaces at the via/conductor interface (as well as the via/dielectric interface.)

 In-Fill Dielectric - 3D CAD models assume layers of conductors with dielectric sandwiched in between but they don't actually create any dielectric solid bodies.
 These bodies are easy to generate but more difficult is to generated solid bodies for the dielectric that "squeezes" between the conductors on any give layer during the lamination process.
 For proper simulation you can't leave air gaps between the conductors.
 [Details]

 Click on File | Export | STEP for FEA... to launch the STEP for FEA export dialog.